 Members are obligated to follow these rules, to observe proper decorum, and to refrain from disrupting the meeting.
 The chair may direct the muting of a member’s connection or ejection from the meeting of any member who persists in disrupting the meeting by making dilatory or frivolous motions, speaking when not recognized, making inappropriate remarks, or otherwise failing to follow these rules.
 The chair’s decision to do so is subject to an undebatable appeal that can be made by any member, must be seconded, and is decided by majority vote.
 The results of the vote on an appeal will be announced during the meeting and recorded in the minutes.

-Feel free to download these Zoom rules and modify or adapt them as your organization prefers.
+Since these Zoom rules are different from the default disciplinary provisions in Robert’s Rules of Order, your organization must adopt them in order to use them.
+Feel free to download them and modify or adapt them as your organization prefers.
 If you would like a copy in Microsoft Word, contact our office.

 One additional note: Robert’s Rules of Order does allow a presider to order a guest removed from a meeting.
 However, if you are a local government, you will want to be careful in removing a disruptive member of the public from your online meeting, since there may be First Amendment issues in play.